Wentbridge: Governance

-Wentbridge is unusual in that it has parts in three different civil parishes: the entire portion of the village to the north of the river, including the village church, is within the parish of Darrington, whilst south of the river, that part of the village on the west side of the B6474 road falls within Thorpe Audlin parish, with buildings on the road's eastern side falling within North Elmsall parish.
+Wentbridge was unusual in that it had parts in three different civil parishes: the entire portion of the village to the north of the river, including the village church, was within the parish of Darrington, whilst south of the river, that part of the village on the west side of the B6474 road was within Thorpe Audlin parish, with buildings on the road's eastern side formerly in North Elmsall parish.

-The village is also divided between two council wards, and as such two parliamentary constituencies: north of the river the village comes under the Pontefract South ward within the Normanton, Pontefract and Castleford parliamentary constituency; south of the river, the Ackworth, North Elmsall and Upton ward within the Hemsworth constituency.
-Accordingly, the village's two Members of Parliament are Yvette Cooper and Jon Trickett.
+The village is divided between two council wards, and two parliamentary constituencies: north of the river the village is in the Pontefract South ward in the Normanton, Pontefract and Castleford parliamentary constituency; south of the river, the Ackworth, North Elmsall and Upton ward in the Hemsworth constituency.
+The village's two Members of Parliament are Yvette Cooper and Jon Trickett.

 As of March 2022, parish boundary changes affecting Wentbridge were being discussed by Wakefield Council.
-The North Elmsall portion, which was transferred from Selby District, North Yorkshire, on an unknown date, is virtually detached from the bulk of North Elmsall parish where the boundary follows a short section of the A1 road.
+The North Elmsall portion, which was transferred from Selby District, North Yorkshire, on an unknown date, was virtually detached from the bulk of North Elmsall parish where the boundary followed a short section of the A1 road.
+The A1 now forms the eastern boundary of the new parish past the village.

+On 1 April 2023 Wentbridge became a separate civil parish, being formed from parts of Darrington, Thorpe Audlin, and the detached part of North Elmsall.
+The parish has a parish meeting rather than a parish council.